Lashen1227/TicketWave/backend/README.md

 # TicketWave - Backend

-The **TicketWave - Backend** is a robust backend system developed using **Spring Boot** and **MySQL** with OOP principals.
+The **TicketWave - Backend** is a robust backend system developed using **Spring Boot** and **MySQL** with Object-Oriented Programming (OOP) principals.
 It provides core functionality to manage configurations, users, and simulate operations for a real-time ticketing system.
 The backend is designed with scalability and modularity in mind, leveraging the capabilities of Spring Framework and a relational database for persistent data storage.

 ## Table of Contents